 No sooner was I in the playground when the trouble started.
 I’d already had to put up with Alf, Mick, and a couple of my mates having a good laugh at my expense, and I'd half-heartedly laughed along with them.
 A few boys had laughed as I entered the playground and still all went well.
 Then one of the school bullies (and, incidentally, the lad I'd helped on the common when he'd broken his leg) insisted on pulling the front of that great jacket open to show everyone around that my trousers were so big that I had to tie them up with string.
 I felt bad enough as it was but, when he pulled the back flap of the jacket up to show some girls as we walked along the corridor to our classroom, I’d had enough and told him to leave me alone.

 But he wouldn’t leave me alone and I became the butt of his jokes for the rest of the day.
 He was a toffee-nosed boy with a family who could afford to buy him a school uniform.
-He hadn’t worried about what clothes I’d been wearing when I had helped him out on the common.
-But, of course, I wasn’t the type of person to bring that up.
-Nevertheless, by the end of the day I’d been pushed too far by this bully and had decided to get him off my back.
+By the end of the day I’d been pushed too far by this bully and had decided to get him off my back.

 Again, I was surprised at how easy it had been.
 I hadn’t had a real fight since the Francis Ridgeway affair over a year previous, but, just as I had felt then, so I felt this time.
 It was good to get this snooty bully off my back, but it would have been better for it not to have come about at all.
 I really didn’t like fighting and steered clear of it if I could.